jstruebel/tkl-debops-test/README.rst

 add the host for each appliance to the appropriate group.
 The simplest is to run the tests from within the appliance itself in which case the localhost needs to be added to the group for that appliance.
-The group names are just the appliance name prefixed with "tkl_".
+The group names are just the appliance name prefixed with 'tkl_'.
 The tests can also be run against a remote host if that is preferred.

 Each appliance has its own playbook which saves the initial configuration of